My first physical encounter with the world of leather and…

 Wild and wilful

-It seems that the price for having friends who’re talented, tortured, rebellious and brilliant is that they can depart very quickly.
+It seems that the price for having friends who’re talented, rebellious and brilliant is that they can depart very quickly.
 There was much hand wringing in the press about Amy Winehouse; her demons, her dealers, her do-bad boyfriend.

-It was all just ignorant speculation, because blame doesn’t help anyone in this delicate gamble with life.
+It was all just ignorant speculation, ’cause blame doesn’t help anyone in this delicate gamble with life.
 Reasoning with an addict is like trying to catch the wind.
 It’s a fragile game.
 If you push too hard, they’ll cut you off forever.

-So, you have to accept the lies, brush off the insults, blink back tears, witness the decline and just pray they’ll stop and listen to somebody other than their demons.
+So, you have to brush off the insults, blink back tears, witness the decline and just pray they’ll stop and listen to somebody other than their demons.
 Sometimes, you have to walk away before their addiction destroys you too.
 It’s an exhausting and unrewarding nightmare.
 It haunted the Winehouse family for the best part her career and The Shoehorn’s mum and brother for her last few years of her life.

 There was never a dull moment with The Shoehorn, though sometimes you wished for one.
 Every social occasion she attended became one of high drama, so it’s hard to select an anecdote which sums her up, because there are far too many.